sm2774us/full_stack_interview_prep_2021/README.md

 </html>
 ```

 ##### Q6.
-Discuss the differences between an HTML specification and a browser’s implementation thereof.
+Discuss the differences between an HTML specification and a browser's implementation thereof.

 ##### A6.
 HTML specifications such as HTML5 define a set of rules that a document must adhere to in order to be "valid" according to that specification.